victorquinn/memcache-plus/docs/misc.md

 to retrieve just a value and instead get back a complex object.

-So we'd like to get this enabled for this module at some point in the future as an option but for now we only allow string values.
+So we'd like to get this enabled for this module at some point in the future as an option (or more likely as a companion module dependent on Memcache Plus) but for now we only allow string values.